ROZALIYA0206/whitepaper/technical.md

 # Decentralized Applications

-The Rublix Blockchain is being built for decentralized applications that need trusted financial data hosted on-chain.
+Once the Rublix Blockchain is established, decentralized applications that require trusted financial data hosted on-chain can be built on our platform.
 We are building, testing and launching our initial DApps on other chains before migrating onto the Rublix Blockchain.

 ### Hedge Platform